AdrKacz/super-duper-guacamole/recommender-system/README.md

 CMD [ "app.handler" ]
 ```

-5. Create an Amazon ECR repository using the AWS Console (easier).
+5. Create an Amazon ECR repository using the AWS Console (*it is easier*).
 Copy the corresponding URI.

 6. Authenticate the Docker CLI to your Amazon ECR registry.
 ```